TRT in the UK and EU | Contact: +44 (0) 203 9003 209 | Login

 Similarly to men, low testosterone levels in women can cause a loss of libido, osteoporosis and fertility issues.

-If you think you might have low testosterone levels, contact your doctor to discuss your options.
+Understanding what normal testosterone levels look like is essential for maintaining overall health and wellbeing.
+By knowing the typical range of testosterone levels and recognising the signs of low or high levels, you can take proactive steps to address any imbalances and optimise your hormonal health.
+If you think you might have low testosterone levels, we urge you to get in contact with us where we can discuss your options.
 Reduced testosterone levels are often just a normal part of the ageing process, however, it might also be a sign of an underlying condition.
+It’s best to

 This article has been researched and written based on scientific evidence and fact sheets that have then been crossed checked by our team of doctors and subject matter experts.